 both in P. R. China.

-novel visualization & analysis methods to provide deep insight into the complex pattern underlying large-scale data, investigate effective and efficient algorithms for fast
+novel visualization & analysis methods to provide deep insight into the (complex) pattern underlying large-scale data, investigate effective and efficient algorithms for fast

-as well as high-quality image generation, and develop interactive visualization & analysis systems to address real-world applications.
+high-quality image generation, and develop interactive visualization & analysis systems to address real-world applications.